massalabs/massa-multisig/README.md

 The executionDelay starts once the threshold is met, and is not reset when another wallet approves the tx.
 It can be reset if a wallet revokes approval and the approval count goes below the threshold.

 Anyone can send coins to the multisig using the receiveCoins functions.
-Only the owner can call submit, approve, execute & revoke functions.
+Only owners can call submit, approve, execute & revoke functions.
 Only the multisig itself can call addOwner, removeOwner, replaceOwner, changeRequirement, changeExecutionDelay, changeUpgradeDelay, proposeUpgrade & upgrade functions.
 Thus, they can only be called by submitting the call through the multisig, approving & executing it.

 ## Build